Nictiz/Nictiz-tooling-testscripts/generate/README.md

 #### Using rules

 Once a rule is declared, it may be used in an `<assert>` using the same tag with only the `id` attribute set.
-Optional parameters to the rule are passed as attributes or using the `<nts:with-param>` tag, similar to how it is done with `<nts:include/>`:
+Optional parameters to the rule are passed as attributes or using the `<nts:with-parameter>` tag, similar to how it is done with `<nts:include/>`:

 ```xml
 <nts:rule id=".."